 COVID-19 update: Our sports medicine doctors and athletic trainers are seeing patients.
 Video visits are available for many appointment types.
 For in-person visits, we have increased our

 safety measures to protect you and our caregivers.
 Call 844-377-7678, and we will guide you to the most appropriate type of care.

-At UC San Diego Health, we embrace a multidisciplinary approach to caring for foot and ankle injuries.
+At UC San Diego Health, we embrace a comprehensive approach to caring for foot and ankle injuries.
 Our team of surgeons, physical therapists, athletic trainers and nurse practitioners treat a wide range of foot and ankle problems, including cartilage and tendon injuries, osteoarthritis, fractures, sports-related injuries and other foot pain.

 Conditions We Treat

 Many foot and ankle problems can be resolved by non-surgical approaches.
 Our physical therapists and certified nurse practitioner can provide:

 If you are still experiencing problems after conservative care, they can help determine whether you are a candidate for surgery, and what you can expect from surgery if you decide it's the right option for you.

 Surgery is sometimes the most effective therapy.
 Our physicians provide the latest treatments for foot and ankle problems, including: